Jodinandas/KI-Wettbewerb/README.md

 * Implement speed limit and length of streets in frontend

 ## TODO (Frontend: bevy + egui)
-* Implement basic canvas-ish are in the middle to display output from bevy
+* Implement basic canvas-ish in the middle to display output from bevy
 * Add egui library and build the Buttons etc.
     * Look at how to implement 2-way coupling. *I think*, egui redraws